-- If a student is experiencing COVID-19 symptoms, or has been exposed to an individual who has tested positive for COVID-19, they must contact Emmons Wellness Center during business hours or the Oxy Crisis Helpline immediately at 323-341-4141.
-The helpline is available 24/7/365.
-Students are to follow all instructions of Emmons medical staff or of the Helpline staff. - 2.
+- If a student is experiencing COVID-19 symptoms, or has been exposed to an individual who has tested positive for COVID-19, they must contact Emmons Wellness Center during business hours.
+Students who experience any medical emergencies after hours should notify Campus Safety, 911, or their medical provider. - 2.
 Students must adhere to all College expectations regarding COVID-19 testing coordinated through Emmons Wellness Center.
 This may include full participation in testing and preventative protocols that play an essential role in protecting the health and safety of the entire community.
+The most up to date information about COVID-19 campus protocols can be found on the COVID.